All Episodes

 He was told that he was losing his job for budget constraints related to the upcoming sequestration.

-And I think this this guy was just that they they just told him the sequester had something to do with it to make it easy on them.
+And this guy was just, they just told him the sequester had something to do with it to make it easy on them.

-I I've done budgets forever, and if I even under sequestration, even under budget cuts, if there was mission requirements or value added to that contract, I could keep him around.
+And if even under sequestration, even under budget cuts, if there were mission requirements or value added to that contract, I could keep him around.

 I could reduce hours.